cooptothe/Thriller/README.md

 # Thriller
 ![Thriller Promo](https://github.com/cooptothe/Thriller/assets/113931110/42e7d9af-d4ac-46a4-b889-2d249ee459ca)

-Fully functional Halloween themed Horror Movie app built with react native + moviedb API
+Thriller is a fully functional Horror Movie Database Mobile Application built with React Native + Moviedb API that allows users to discover trending, upcoming, top-rated, and classic horror movies.
+Users can also search for movies and explore details about specific movies and their cast.

+## Features
+- Trending Movies: Discover the latest trending movies.
+- Upcoming Movies: Explore upcoming movie releases.
+- Top Rated Movies: View the top-rated movies.
+- Classic Movies: Discover classic movies.
+- Search Functionality: Search for movies by title.
+- Movie Details: Explore in-depth information about a specific movie including its cast and similar movies.
+- Person Details: View detailed information about a specific person involved in the movie industry.

-## Get Started
+## Getting Started

-install dev dependencies
+Install dev dependencies

 ### `npm install`

 ## Then

-go to https://www.themoviedb.org, create an account and get the api key, then use that api key in constants/index.js file
+Head over to https://www.themoviedb.org, create an account and get the api key, then use that api key in constants/index.js file.

 ## Then